UnityPoint Clinic Urgent Cares

 Illnesses and Injuries Treated at Urgent Cares

-The urgent care clinics treat minor illnesses and injuries that require a health care provider's attention, but are not life-threatening.
-Injuries and illnesses treated at urgent care clinics include:
+The Urgent Care Clinics treat acute illnesses and minor injuries that require a health care provider's attention, but are not life-threatening.
+Injuries and illnesses treated at Urgent Care Clinics include:

 - Cough, cold, flu and sore throat